 1) Do the research; make a list of potential contacts

-2) Create your sales sheets from scratch or a template, and
+2) Create your sales sheet from scratch or a template, and

-($2k later and the gurus won't do it for you or even slip you a contact name)
+(If you hire an expensive guru remember they won't do it for you or even slip you a name)

 Almost no one has that kind of time.
 Especially if you have a family, kids, pets, and a day job.
 And want to protect your tinker-time, nights and weekends.